c4tom/DreamDevBox/docs/getting-started/install-the-devilbox.rst

 Checklist
 =========

-1. Devilbox is cloned
+1. DreamDevBox is cloned
 2. ``.env`` file is created
 3. User and group id have been set in ``.env`` file

-That's it, you have finished the first section and have a working Devilbox ready to be started.
+That's it, you have finished the first section and have a working DreamDevBox ready to be started.

 .. seealso:: :ref:`troubleshooting`